nodejs/node/doc/api/fs.md

 });
 ```

-Some characters are reserved under Windows which documented by
+Some characters are reserved under Windows as documented by
 [Naming Files, Paths, and Namespaces][].
+Under NTFS, if the filename contains
+colon, Node.js will open a file system stream, as described by
+[this MSDN page][MSDN-Using-Streams].

+The reserved characters are list below.

 + `<` (less than)
 + `>` (greater than)